Siirry suoraan sisältöön

 Arviointikriteerit: arviointiasteikko hyväksytty/hylätty

 Written communication is sufficiently fluent, correct and varied to deliver the message effortlessly.
-The text has a reasonably logical structure.
-Minor mistakes occur concerning the genre and/or style.
-The format, including citations and referencing, meets the task requirements, but not always consistently.
+The text has a logical structure.
+Minor mistakes or inconsistencies may occur concerning the genre and/or style.
+The format, including citations and referencing, meets the task requirements well, although some inconsistencies may occur.